-Let’s run through the basics of our maintenance service; please call 702-376-7379 with any questions.
+Let’s run through the basics of our Maintenance services.

 At Shelter Realty, we believe that a reputable and steadfast property management company should always hold the needs and concerns of not only our landlords, but our tenants in the highest regards, and one area where that credo is most important is in terms of the regular maintenance and upkeep of a property.